-Address Changes.
-A change in address, telephone, or email address must be updated in the physician profile, My Profile tab, on the Board's website accessible after secure login.
+Address/Contact Information Changes.
+A change of address, telephone, or email address must be updated under the My Profile tab, on the Board's website accessible after secure login.
 Diplomates may enter both a mailing address for Board communication and a public address for the consumer search.

-Secure login to the Board's website provides individualized current certification requirements.
+Secure login to the Board's website provides individualized and current certification requirements.